tsatse/yajefa/README.md

   }
 ```

-program must be a data structure that represents the flow of your program.
-It must be made of nested Arrays and Objects
+*program* must be a data structure that represents the flow of your program.
+It must be made of nested Arrays and Objects.
 Arrays represent serial execution while Objects represent parallel execution.
-each function that's the last of a serial execution must accept a callback as argument.
+Every function but the last of a serial execution must accept a callback as argument.